 Posted March 25, 2020

 Coronavirus Disease 2019, also known as COVID-19, has been officially classified as a global pandemic by the World Healthcare Organization (WHO).
 There is widespread concern surrounding the spread of the disease, and citizens worldwide are looking to the WHO, the Centers for Disease Control and Prevention (CDC), and their governments to provide them with updates and developments on COVID-19.
-In light of the global scale of COVID-19, cyber criminals have been able to take advantage of the fear and uncertainty to deploy scams and attacks against unsuspecting targets worldwide.
+In light of the global scale of COVID-19, cyber criminals and threat actors have been able to take advantage of the fear and uncertainty to deploy scams and attacks against unsuspecting targets worldwide.
 Recently, the Cybersecurity and Infrastructure Agency (CISA) released an alert on threat actors utilizing COVID-19-themed phishing emails to serve malware and phish landing pages.
 Since the release of CISA’s alert, security researchers have discovered ransomware strains, activity on the dark web, and misinformation campaigns taking advantage of the concern and fear over COVID-19.
-While this is not an innovative tactic, it does demonstrate how threat actors will attempt to exploit a global health crisis to distribute harmful attacks against victims.
+While this is not an innovative tactic, it does demonstrate how threat actors will attempt to exploit a global health crisis associated with COVID-19 to distribute harmful attacks against victims.

 Phishing Emails and Malware

-Due to the worldwide effect of COVID-19, threat actors can anticipate having a larger pool of victims fall for appealing lures that use a COVID-19 theme.
+Due to the worldwide effect of COVID-19, cyber criminals can anticipate having a larger pool of victims fall for appealing lures that use a COVID-19 theme.
 Since January 2020, government and health officials have warned the public about COVID-19 and provided recommendations to prevent the spread of the virus.
 Threat actors have taken advantage of memos and alerts published by the WHO and the CDC, using them as templates to craft official-looking phishing emails containing hostile links and malicious files for victims to open.

 These phishing lures range from links claiming to provide tips on virus prevention to alerts on new infection rates in specific geographic regions.
 In January 2020, Emotet threat actors distributed a Japanese-language COVID-19 phishing lure that urged recipients to view an attached document that purported to contain information on Coronavirus infections in Japan.
 Emotet threat actors have been known to exploit current events and holidays to leverage sophisticated phishing attacks against unsuspecting victims.
 In December 2019, Emotet operators distributed holiday-themed phish using a Greta Thunberg lure when the Swedish climate activist became the 2019 Time Person of the Year.
 Other malware operators have followed Emotet’s lead, deploying banking trojans, information stealers, and remote access trojans in COVID-19 phishing campaigns.
 These campaigns illustrate how threat actors can take advantage of current events to distribute large-scale campaigns to their targets.

 To decrease the spread of COVID-19 and promote social distancing, some organizations, businesses, and educational institutions have shut down or migrated to remote operations for the foreseeable future.
 As organizations mandate a “work from home” policy, threat actors could deploy phishing emails targeting businesses, utilizing lures pertaining to remote employment due to COVID-19 by falsely impersonating Human Resource professionals or executive leadership.
 Social engineering techniques can be incorporated into COVID-19 lures to further trick unsuspecting targets to fall for these scams and attacks.
+You can learn more about protecting your organization from malicious phishing or malware attacks with our informative white paper.

 On March 12, 2020, security researchers discovered a Coronavirus-themed ransomware.
 This sample was discovered in a campaign utilizing a website impersonating the “WiseCleaner” Windows system utility to distribute a downloader executable to deliver the ransomware, along with the Kpot information stealer.
 While the information stealer was used to exfiltrate cookies and login information from the machine, the ransomware encrypted all files on the machine before presenting the victim with a ransom note.
 Each file on the machine was renamed to the threat actor’s email address, which would be used for victims to communicate with the actors to discuss ransom payment, followed by the file’s original extension.
 Figure 1 displays the ransom note analyzed by security researchers at MalwareHunterTeam.
 Not only is the ransom amount listed as 0.008 BTC, but the ransom note includes a political statement about donations for the United States’ presidential election.
 The final line in the note is a quote in Latin that translates to “abandon hope, ye who enter here.”